 About

-Flinner’s short films are experimental, often autobiographically inspired, and reflect on the roles played by visual and textual languages within society.
-Their films document moments of cognitive dissonance which implicate black and white thinking patterns and binary divisions.
+Flinner’s work explores and extols a philosophy inspired by “the movement between” (i.e. frames in a film, identities, seemingly absolute truths, and so on).
+Their short films are experimental, often autobiographically inspired, and reflect on the roles played by visual and textual languages within society while documenting moments of cognitive dissonance which implicate black and white thinking patterns and binary divisions.

 Born in the Midwest of the USA, Flinner was influenced by the quietly violent undertones of suburban life.
 Through performance, and the juxtaposition of various art mediums and traditional modes of expression, Flinner calls attention to the nuances and paradoxes present in their life.